yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note:** It may take several minutes to register the resource provider.
 Wait until the registration is complete before proceeding to the next step.
 You can check the registration status using `Get-AzResourceProvider -ProviderNamespace Microsoft.SqlVirtualMachine`.

-3. Register **SQLVM1** with the resource provider by executing the following command in the Cloud Shell window:
+3. Register **SQLVM1** with the resource provider by executing the following command in the Cloud Shell window.
+Ensure that **-Location** matches the location SQLVM1 is deployed to.

     ```PowerShell
     New-AzSqlVM -Name 'SQLVM1' -ResourceGroupName 'ContosoRG1' -SqlManagementType Full -Location 'Central US' -LicenseType PAYG